jasuperior/byzantium/contributing.md

     ```

 3. **Review Process**
-    - Two approvals required
+    - One approvals required (Until contributions are in full swing.
+Then at least 2)
-    - All checks must pass
+    - All checks must pass (When there are tests ofc.)
     - No runtime type checking smuggled in

 ## Release Process